-The franchise business operates under its own rules both legally and in a practical sense for both franchisors and franchisees.
+Franchising operates under its own rules both legally and in a practical sense.
 In order to be successful over the long term, all players must conform or they stand a good chance of losing.
-While the legal rules of franchising are quite extensive and often subject to change, the practical and personal aspects of franchising remain constant but often overlooked.
+While the legalities of franchising are quite extensive and subject to change, the practical and personal aspects of franchising remain reasonably constant.

-The personal side of franchising continues to dog the industry, but too many franchisors and prospective franchisees continue to ignore it.
+The personal side of franchising, meaning lack of due diligence by both franchisors and franchisees alike, dogs the industry.
 The consequences of this ignorance drag on.
 The result is too many unhappy franchisees and too many upset franchise systems.
 Just Google ‘franchise lawsuits‘ and you’ll be busy reading for a long time.

 To be successful in franchising there must be a quality business model with a proven track record.
-There are ways to measure that.
-There also has to be an ability to help others be successful.
+There are ways to measure that requirement.
+There also has to be an ability to help franchisees be successful.
 Again, there are ways to measure that.
 The franchise business is rugged and demanding.
 Knowing what lies ahead is the best preparation for the journey.
-Again, that reality applies to both parties.
-If it sounds to you as though it’s too easy to make a mistake in this area, look at the real news concerning franchise success and failure.
+Both franchisors and franchisees must conduct due diligence on each other prior to the marriage.
+It sounds logical but just look at the facts on franchise success and failure.

-One must first decide if franchising is a good fit and then decide if a particular concept is a good fit.
-The Focus Program for Emerging Entrepreneurs is our response to gaining personal insight on those issues.
-In fact, it’s the ONLY insight process designed to answer two critical questions: Should I be self-employed?
-And if so, what type of business environment should it be?
+One must first decide if franchising is an acceptable form of self-employment and then decide if a particular concept is a good fit.
+The Focus Program for Emerging Entrepreneurs is our response to helping people gain insight into those issues.
+In fact, it’s the ONLY system designed to answer two critical questions: Should I really be self-employed?
+And if so, what type of business environment should I choose?
 The Focus Program also offers an outstanding primer on franchising and franchise due diligence.

 Whether you’re a prospective franchisee or prospective franchisor, if all the pieces of the puzzle are not present, stop and rethink the proposition.
-No one except the prospective franchisee should make the ‘go, no go’ decision; not friends, family or consultants.
+No one except the prospective franchisee or franchisor should make the ‘go, no go’ decision.
+Friends, family, and especially ‘free franchise consultants’ (who are brokers) are not your selection guides.
 Do your homework and make informed decisions.
 Growing in the franchise business and growing the legs of a franchisor or a franchisee takes time.
 Get involved with competent advisers who know the franchise business.
-Do not get involved with anyone who is going to earn a commission from your purchase.
 Read more about buying a franchise and franchising a business if you’re looking for more answers.